At 10 hrs/week

 No. Each program is independent of the other.
 If you are interested in machine learning, you should look at the prerequisites for each program to help you decide where you should start your journey to becoming a machine learning engineer.

 The Machine Learning Engineer Nanodegree program is comprised of content and curriculum to support four (4) projects.
-Once you subscribe to a Nanodegree program, you will have access to the content and services for the length of time specified by your subscription.
-We estimate that students can complete the program in three (3) months working 10 hours per week.
+We estimate that students can complete the program in three (3) months, working 10 hours per week.

 Please see the Udacity Nanodegree program FAQs for policies on enrollment in our programs.